29 October 2019

 - work with our expert partners in the community and voluntary sector to boost our Island-wide care services

-- establish an urgent treatment centre, to offer Islanders the urgent care they need, while ensuring that our Emergency Department only treats genuine emergencies
+- establish a new urgent treatment centre, to offer Islanders the urgent care they need, while ensuring that our Emergency Department only treats genuine emergencies

 - do more day surgery to keep people out of hospital